All Episodes

 But the new report says that the true figure since 1951 has only been 0.12 centigrade per decade, which is a rate far below even the lowest computer prediction.

-A 31-page summary for policymakers is based on a more technical 2,000-page analysis, which will be issued at the same time, and it reveals IPCC scientists except their forecast computers may have exaggerated the effect of increased carbon emissions on world temperatures and not taking enough notice of natural variability.
+A 31-page summary for policymakers is based on a more technical 2,000-page analysis, which will be issued at the same time, and it reveals IPCC scientists accept their forecast computers may have exaggerated the effect of increased carbon emissions on world temperatures and not taking enough notice of natural variability.

-natural variability.
+Natural variability.

 They didn't account for nature.